← All Articles

 Experienced bureaus maintain detailed profiles of speaker requirements, including travel preferences, technical needs, and contract peculiarities that save weeks of back-and-forth negotiation.
 They also carry professional liability insurance and have established legal templates that reduce contracting costs.

 Bureau relationships become particularly valuable when bookings go wrong.
 Speakers occasionally cancel due to employer restrictions or competitive conflicts, and bureaus with deep AI speaker networks can arrange suitable replacements faster than event planners working direct relationships.
+We've seen last-minute cancellations derail events when planners had no backup options, a situation that's almost entirely preventable with proper bureau support.

 Budget Planning for AI Speaker Events